Boundary deconfined quantum criticality at transitions between symmetry-protected topological chains

+This raises a question which is fundamental for understanding the interplay between topology and criticality: What is the fate of edge modes when the system transitions from one topological phase to \textit{another} nontrivial topological phase?
+To what extent do edge modes survive at the critical point?
+While previous work has studied this question in the non-interacting fermion case \cite{Verresen18,verresen2020topology,Verresen21gapless}, here we explore a more generic and richer framework.
+Importantly, in our work, the edge modes of one phase are incompatible with those of the other phase due to differences in how they realize the symmetry action.
+The resulting frustration gives rise to fascinating boundary effects when both types of edge modes are forced to coexist and compete at criticality.

-In particular we study a transition between two $\bZ_3 \times \bZ_3$-symmetric cluster SPT phases, each of which hosts protected edge modes carrying different projective representations \cite{pollmann_entanglement_2010}.
-We find that the edge degeneracy typically persists at the critical point in two possible ways, depending on how one approaches the transition; more precisely, there are two conformal boundary conditions which spontaneously break one or the other of the two $\mathbb Z_3$ symmetries (Fig.~\ref{fig:bdyphasediagram}(c)).
-Moreover, we find a direct continuous boundary transition between these two (Fig.~\ref{fig:bdyphasediagram}(d)).
-This provides a 0+1D analog of the `non-Landau' deconfined quantum criticality (DQCP) scenario which was originally proposed for 2+1D \cite{Senthil04,Senthil04b,Levin_2004,Balents05, Vishwanath04, Ghaemi06, Sandvik07b, Grover07, Melko08, Sandvik10,KunChen13, Nahum15, Shao16, Wang_2017, Ma18, Ma19, Sreejith19, Li19, Takahashi20, Wang21, Ogino21} and more recently explored in 1+1D \cite{Roberts19,Huang_2019,Mudry_2019,Jiang19, Sun19, Yang20, RJM21,ZhangLevin2022}.
-Indeed, we will discuss how even the mechanism is quite similar to that in higher dimensions, namely, condensing defects for one symmetry-breaking order gives rise to long-range order for the other \cite{Levin_2004}.
+As a minimal example of this scenario, we study a transition between two $\bZ_3 \times \bZ_3$-symmetric spin chain Hamiltonians \cite{geraedtsmotrunich}, each phase hosting protected edge modes transforming under \emph{distinct} projective representations \cite{pollmann_entanglement_2010}.
+These two gapped phases are simple examples of the more general phenomenon of symmetry-protected topological (SPT) phases.
+We find that edge degeneracy typically persists at the critical point in two possible ways; more precisely, there are two conformal boundary conditions each spontaneously breaking one of the two $\mathbb Z_3$ symmetries [Fig.~\ref{fig:bdyphasediagram}(c)].
+These can be thought of as spontaneous symmetry-breaking phases in \textit{zero} spatial dimensions.
+Moreover, we find a direct continuous boundary transition between these two [Fig.~\ref{fig:bdyphasediagram}(d)], where one symmetry breaks exactly when another is restored.
+This is a stark violation of the conventional Landau paradigm of phase transitions which posits that symmetry subgroups only break one at a time.
+In fact, it is a 0+1D manifestation of a deconfined quantum critical point (DQCP), an exotic phenomenon originally proposed for 2+1D \cite{Senthil04,Senthil04b,Levin_2004,Balents05, Vishwanath04, Ghaemi06, Sandvik07b, Grover07, Melko08, Sandvik10,KunChen13, Nahum15, Shao16, Wang_2017, Ma18, Ma19, Sreejith19, Li19, Takahashi20, Wang21, Ogino21} and recently explored in 1+1D \cite{Roberts19,Huang_2019,Mudry_2019,Jiang19, Sun19, Yang20, RJM21,ZhangLevin2022}.
+Indeed, we discuss how even the mechanism is quite similar to that in higher dimensions, namely, condensing defects for one symmetry-breaking order gives rise to long-range order for the other ~\cite{Levin_2004}.